Ph.D., Spanish, University of North Carolina at Chapel Hill, in progress

 Katelyn Howard is a Ph.D. student in Spanish.
-From Eugene, Oregon, she initially became interested in the Spanish language, literatures and cultures as a high school student.
-During her undergraduate studies at Whitworth University, she lived and studied abroad for a year in Valparaiso, Chile.
+She initially became interested in the Spanish language, literatures and cultures as a high school student in Eugene, OR.
+During her undergraduate studies, she lived and studied abroad for a year in Valparaíso, Chile.
 While in the Southern Cone, she made short trips to Buenos Aires, Argentina, and to the Sacred Valley in Peru.
 She also lived and studied short-term in Quetzaltenango (Xela), Guatemala and in Seville, Spain.

 Following wonderful support from her academic mentors, Howard wishes to share her passion for the Spanish language, literatures and cultures with her students.
-She has taught First Year Spanish courses at the University of Oregon (SPAN-101, 102, 103 & 112) and currently teaches Intermediate Spanish II at UNC.
-As an instructor, she aims to inspire and encourage her students in their journeys toward Spanish language acquisition.
+She has taught First Year Spanish courses at the University of Oregon (SPAN-101, 102, 103 & 112), and a variety of Elementary - Intermediate Spanish language courses at UNC.

 CCRS 2018, The University of North Carolina at Chapel Hill, Chapel Hill, NC, 2018 Early Modern Lyric Dystopias: The Myth of Apolo and Daphne in Two Spanish Golden Age Sonnets

 M.A.
 Fall Forum, Romance Languages, University of Oregon, Eugene, OR, 2016 Female Prophetic Discourse and the Itinerary of Knightly Formation: The Case of Urganda la Desconocida

 Rocky Mountain Modern Language Association, Boise, ID, 2014 Unamuno’s Joaquín Monegro and Augusto Pérez: Doubt and Isolation in Identity Formation